wordofwarning/wordofwarning.org/hab/privacy/index.md

 ---
 # CONFIGURATION
-layout: hab # the season or event-specific template in /_layouts
+layout: homehab # the season or event-specific template in /_layouts
 rootpath: "../../"

 # ABOUT THE SHOW - GENERIC